Arksine/moonraker/docs/dev_changelog.md

 - Added thumbnail extraction from SuperSlicer and PrusaSlicer gcode files
 - For status requests, `virtual_sdcard.current_file` has been renamed to `virtual_sdcard.filename`
-- Clients should not send `M112` via gcode to execute an emegency shutdown.
+- Clients should not send `M112` via gcode to execute an emergency shutdown.
   They should instead use the new API which exposes this functionality.
 - New APIs:
   - `POST /printer/emergency_stop` - `post_printer_emergency_stop`